-The Leach Pottery has two museum exhibition areas - the Entrance Gallery and the Cube.
-In the Entrance Gallery visitors can see pieces from our permanent collection including works by Bernard Leach, Janet Leach, David Leach, Shoji Hamada, William Marshall, Michael Cardew, and Kenneth Quick.
+We have two museum exhibition areas: the Entrance and Cube Galleries.
+In the Entrance Gallery you can see pieces from our permanent collection including works by Bernard Leach, Janet Leach, David Leach, Shoji Hamada, William Marshall, Michael Cardew, and Kenneth Quick.
 Entry is free and you can also see our latest selling exhibition too.

 David Andrew Leach OBE, 1911-2005, was the eldest of Bernard Leach’s five children.
 An internationally recognised potter who played a significant role in the development of the Leach Pottery, David was an active educationalist who also worked to support the Craft Potters Association and Devon Guild of Craftsmen.
 His three sons, John, Jeremy and Simon, all trained with David at his Lowerdown Pottery and continue potting today.
 David was appointed OBE for his work as a potter, and contribution to the wider understanding of the craft, in 1987.

 This exhibition looks at David's role at the Leach Pottery, especially in relation to the production of Leach Standard Ware, and presents a time-line, a film, photographs, and pots by David - as well as examples of tableware made at St Ives and Lowerdown.